divinenaman/atlan-collect/README.md

 - Google Sheets

 Since we need to save the data on an organizations google account, we need to provide an API to convert the form data into a structure acceptable by the google sheets API.
 On the frontend, the user must be provided with an option to sign-in using oauth into there accounts.
-The respective API handler will send data in a specific format that will be used to create a spreadsheet using google's provided API.
+The respective API handler will send data in a specific format that will be used to create a spreadsheet using google's provided API (on the frontend).